 The AQI scale ranges from 0 to 500, with specific categories indicating the level of health concern associated with the air quality:

-• 0 to 150: Normal to Moderately Polluted-This range encompasses air quality conditions that are considered acceptable for most individuals, with occasional concerns for sensitive groups in the higher end of the scale.
+- 0 to 150: Normal to Moderately Polluted-This range encompasses air quality conditions that are considered acceptable for most individuals, with occasional concerns for sensitive groups in the higher end of the scale.

-• 151 to 200: Poor- Everyone may start to experience health effects, and sensitive groups are more likely to be significantly affected.
+- 151 to 200: Poor- Everyone may start to experience health effects, and sensitive groups are more likely to be significantly affected.

-• 201 to 300: Very bad - Health warnings of emergency conditions.
+- 201 to 300: Very bad - Health warnings of emergency conditions.
 The entire population is likely to be affected, and serious health effects may arise.

-• 301 to 500: Toxic - Health alert: everyone may experience more serious health effects due to the extremely poor air quality.
+- 301 to 500: Toxic - Health alert: everyone may experience more serious health effects due to the extremely poor air quality.

-For this project we will not be measuring PM2.5 and PM10, but you can check the AQI monitoring system if you want to learn more and add it as an upgrade to this project later.
+For this project, we will not be measuring PM2.5 and PM10, but you can check the AQI monitoring system if you want to learn more and add it as an upgrade to this project later.

-How does Air Quality Monitoring System Work?
+How does the Air Quality Monitoring System Work?

-The Air Quality Monitoring System operates by utilizing sensors to detect environmental parameters like gas levels, temperature, and humidity.
+The Air Quality Monitoring System operates by utilising sensors to detect environmental parameters like gas levels, temperature, and humidity.
 Specifically, analog readings from the gas sensor, connected to an Arduino's analog pin, provide data on the air quality.
-These readings are mapped to predefined thresholds, categorizing the air quality as "Good," "Poor," "Very Bad," or "Toxic."
+These readings are mapped to predefined thresholds, categorising the air quality as "Good," "Poor," "Very Bad," or "Toxic."
 Simultaneously, a DHT11 sensor measures humidity and temperature.
 The collected data is displayed in real-time on an OLED screen using the Adafruit libraries.
 By continuously monitoring these parameters, the system offers a snapshot of air quality conditions, enabling users to assess and respond to changes in their environment.

-• Arduino board
+- Arduino board

-• MQ135 gas sensor for detecting various gases.
+- MQ135 gas sensor for detecting various gases.

-• DHT11 temperature and humidity sensor
+- DHT11 temperature and humidity sensor

-• OLED display for visual output
+- OLED display for visual output

-• Breadboard and jumper wires
+- Breadboard and jumper wires

 Arduino Air Quality Monitoring System Circuit Diagram

-The complete air quality monitoring system project connection will be as follows with an OLED, DHT11 and MQ135 gas sensor connected to Arduino Uno on a breadboard.
+The complete air quality monitoring system project connection will be as follows, with an OLED, DHT11 and MQ135 gas sensor connected to Arduino Uno on a breadboard.

 Here’s how the project will look after it is interfaced on a breadboard.

-Arduino Air Quality Monitoring System
+Air Quality Monitoring Using Arduino Code

 This code monitors air quality and displays sensor readings (temperature, humidity, and gas level) on an OLED display.
 Let's break it down :